ionos-deploy-now/documentation/content/docs/deployment-configuration.md

 The inputs from the initial project creation will be stored in a `config.yaml` in the `.deploy-now` folder of your repository.
 You can adapt this file directly via GitHub.
 The new settings become active with the next deployment.

+If required, you can use [sprig functions](http://masterminds.github.io/sprig/ ) in your config file.

 ## Explanation of deployment settings

 ### Configure initial and following deployments